- Written by Dr.Mehmet Demircioglu

 PRP can sometimes provide a modest supportive benefit in early or moderate thinning, but it does not create new follicles, reverse advanced baldness, replace medical treatment when it is needed, or rescue poor surgical planning.

-I explain PRP calmly.
-It is not magic.
+I explain PRP plainly.
 It is not a cure for baldness.
 It is not a substitute for proper diagnosis.
 It is not a replacement for medical treatment when that discussion is appropriate.
-It cannot create a new donor area, or it cannot compensate for poor surgical planning.
+It cannot create a new donor area, and it cannot compensate for poor surgical planning.

 In the right patient, PRP may be a useful supportive tool.
 In the wrong patient, or in a highly commercial clinic, it can become an expensive distraction from the real diagnosis and the real plan.